markholloway/markholloway.github.io/_posts/2018-12-18-npa-lookup.md

 ## Service Provider Lesson of the Day

 In the United State and Canada the first 3 digits of a 10 digit phone number are referred to as the Number Plan Area or `NPA`.
 That's what the rest of us call an Area Code.
-The second set of 3 digits are the the Exchange, or Central Switching Office Designation, and referred to as `NXX`.
-The last 4 digits of a phone number are referred to as `XXXX` and referred to as the `SLI` or Subscriber Line Identifier.
+The second set of 3 digits are the Exchange, or Central Switching Office Designation, and referred to as `NXX`.
+The last 4 digits of a phone number are `XXXX` and referred to as the `SLI` or Subscriber Line Identifier.

 Standard formatting is represented as `NPA-NXX-XXXX`.
 In the number `415-523-8886` the NPA is 415 and the NXX is 523.
 The SLI is 8886.